For many of us, setting up an emergency savings account to protect ourselves and our loved ones can feel daunting.

 Ultimately the average worker will want to save between two and 12 months’ worth of living expenses, but if you’re in an industry more vulnerable to layoffs, furloughs, or other potential instability, building a more substantial cushion is obviously preferable.

 Don’t let the unexpected derail your pursuit of prosperity or happiness.
-A well-funded emergency savings account, lower monthly debt balances, and a plan that raises up and honors the values and goals most important to you can serve as a sturdy foundation for a bright financial future — no matter what life throws at you.
+A well-funded emergency savings account, lower monthly debt balances, and a plan built from the values and goals most important to you can serve as a sturdy foundation for a bright financial future — no matter what life throws at you.

 3 Assumes a $5000 loan with a 5% APR.
 Monthly required payment is $115.
 New payment with 20% extra is $138.